shantanoo-desai/cissflux/README.md

   --db-port DB_PORT     port number for InfluxDB HTTP Instance.
 Default: 8086
 ```

-- You will need to mention the name of the node, e.g. `CISS1` or similar to use it as a `tag` in InfluxDB
+- You can mention the name of the node, e.g. `CISS1` or similar to use it as a `tag` in InfluxDB
-- You will need to mention the USB Serial Port explicitly e.g. `/dev/ttyUSB0` or `COM3`
+- You can mention the USB Serial Port explicitly e.g. `/dev/ttyUSB0` or `COM3`
-- You will need to mention the UDP Port for the Sensor set in the `influxdb.conf` under the `[[udp]]` section
+- You can mention the UDP Port for the Sensor set in the `influxdb.conf` under the `[[udp]]` section
 - You can change the location of the log file in the `cissflux/cissflux.py` file
+- You can change the location of the minimal configuration file in `cissflux/cissflux.py` file

 ### Example